badgeir/llmio/README.md

 ### Pass a context to keep track of context in tools and hooks

-Pass an object of any type to the assistant to keep track of context.
+Pass an object of any type to the agent to keep track of context.
 This context will only be passed to tools and other hooks that include the special argument `_context`, not to the model itself.

 ``` python
 @dataclass